SneezyG/ritual/README.md

 Finally completed the project, and it documentation page

-I learn about moderation a
+I learn about moderation API today.
+It is used for flaging sexual, violence or spamming on platfrom.